jeffgcameron/ReadMeGenerator/README.md

     By Jeff Cameron

 ## Description
-    This application will generate a professional README.md through the use of node.js
+    This application will produce a README.md through the terminal using node.js

 ## Table of Contents